disastrid/instruments_lab/docs/_research/absurd-music-design.md

 ##### Go absurd

-Interested candidates are required to sketch an unusless music design ideas to be developed during the hack lab.
-The various proposals will offer the basis for discussion and further ideas generation during the course of the event.
+Interested candidates are required to sketch an unusless music design idea to be developed during the hack lab.
+The various proposals will offer the basis for further brainstorming during the course of the event.
+You might therefore work on a team or individually to develop the submitted idea, a variation it or a fresh silly concept.
 Proposals should also include a short summary of candidates’ musical/artistic background and technical skills (see Absurd Music Design Form link above).

 Max 25 participants will be accepted.
 The selection criteria include:

 - quality of the idea: originality, silliness, unuselessness, style and achievability
 - candidates background (aiming to balance a multidisciplinary convergence of people)
-- age: 18 +
+- age: 18+

 The following approaches are suggested (but not required) for the proposal of absurd musical interfaces: